 You can find these setting by going to Start > Control Panel >Power Options.

 When a model is overly complex, the respective drawing will be as well.
 Try suppressing parts (for assemblies) or features (for parts) and see if you notice a 2x or even 10x speed improvement.
 Helices (yup, that’s proper spelling) can cause major slowdowns for example.

 The performance of any SOLIDWORKS document can come to a grinding halt when a single imported part has troubles.
 I’ve heard stories where a massive assembly opened ten times faster after a single faulty imported part was suppressed.

-Although I have no idea how to determine if this is the thing that bogs down your drawing performance, I have by now heard of a few occurrences where this was the case.
+I have no idea how to determine if a corrupt template bogs down your drawing performance.
+But by now I have heard of a few occurrences where this was the case.
 When upgrading SOLIDWORKS versions, most companies tend to import their old templates and save them in the new version.
 This however also saves all kinds of legacy crap and hidden errors into your brand spanking new template.